CenterForDigitalHumanities/TPEN3/_posts/2024-07-05-developing-transcription-interfaces.md

 The most regular initial state of a new Project will include a linked Manifest that has no transcription annotations of its own.
 In these cases, TPEN will create a new Annotation Collection and Annotation Page for each folio.
 On first load, these will be empty until bounded regions are added to indicate lines.
 If the line selection process has already completed, the query string "page" will be the active Annotation Page, its `target` will identify which Canvas these Annotations should be targeting, and the `items` array will be populated with Annotations and Fragment Selectors (or selector syntax like "#xywh=") to which the entered text should be recorded.

-Users whose permissions include "MODIFY" for "ALL", "PAGES", or "TEXT" are allowed to contribute to these Annotations.
-The TPEN API Service will check the Bearer token for permission, but the interface has enough information to check this before sending the request as well.
-The TPEN Line API is the simplest way to makes these changes.
+Users with permissions to modify text can contribute to these Annotations.
+TPEN Services validates permissions using the Bearer token; clients may pre-check based on Project roles.
+Use the Line API for text updates.

 An empty line Annotation from our example above might look like this: